Raoul Wallenberg at work in Budapest. Photo: Thomas Veres

 The Young Courage Award

-Awarded for the first time in 2021, the international Young Courage Award aims to highlight actions of moral courage by people between 13 and 20.
+The international Young Courage Award aims to highlight actions of moral courage by people between 13 and 20.

 The Wallenberg Medal